afonsobspinto/Master-Informatics-and-Computer-Engineering/README.md

 * Construct Slime - Verifies if constructs a slime properly
 * Construct Ball - Verifies if constructs a ball properly
 * Construct Goal - Verifies if constructs a goal properly
-* Score - Verifies if a slime scores into an oponent's goal
+* Score - Verifies if the score is updated when ball gets into a slime goal
-* End Game - Verifies if the game ends
+* End Game - Verifies if the game ends when goal limit is reached
-* Catch Powers - Verifies if the slime catches a power

 #### [Physics Tests]

 * Move Slime - Verifies if the slime moves correctly
+* Jump Slime - Verifies if the slime can jump only once
-* Contact between Slime and Ball - Verifies if the slime makes contact with the ball
+* Contact between Slime and Ball - Verifies if the ball position and velocity after it contacts with slime
-* Contact between Slime and Goal - Verifies if the slime makes contact with the goal
+* Contact between Slime and Goal - Verifies if the slime position after it makes contact with the goal
-* Contact between Ball and Goal - Verifies if the ball makes contact with the goal
+* Contact between Ball and Goal - Verifies if the ball position after it makes contact with the goal
+* Catch Powers - Verifies if the slime catches a power when contacts with it

 #### [AI Tests]

-* Slime Movement - Verifies if the AI slime moves correctly
+* Slime Movement - Verifies if the AI slime moves in order to catch the ball
+* Slime Jumps - Verifies if the AI slime tries to reach Powers or avoid own goals by jumping over a moving ball in direction to his own goal
-* Slime Strategies - Verifies if the AI slime makes apropriate strategies
+* Slime Strategies - Verifies if the AI slime average position on pitch agrees with a given strategy (Attack, Defense)

 #### [Networking Tests]

-* Connection between Devices - Verifies if connects with other devices
+* Connection between Devices - Verifies if two devices are connected

 ## Authors